Guitarist777/StateCraft.io/README.md

 The official support and philosophy page for **StateCraft**, a mindful task manager for iOS.

 ## Project Vision
 StateCraft is designed to help users align their productivity with their natural energy levels.
-This site reflects the "Liquid Studio" aesthetic—blending high-end audio engineering precision with mindful, fluid design.

 ## Tech Stack
 - **Framework:** [Tailwind CSS](https://tailwindcss.com/)